-- 6. The Organization will need to strengthen its efforts to help Member States to develop policies and programmes that will assist them in delivering on the internationally agreed development goals, and specifically the commitments made in the Millennium Declaration; the International Conference on Financing for Development, held in 2002 in Monterrey, Mexico; the World Summit on Sustainable Development, held in 2002 in Johannesburg, South Africa; the 2005 World Summit, held in New York; and the United Nations Conference on Sustainable Development, held in 2012 in Rio de Janeiro, Brazil.
-In addition, the Organization will follow up on agreements in several major areas that will conclude in 2015, including, among others, the post-2015 development agenda, such as on sustainable development goals and sustainable development financing, and climate change. - There continues to be urgency in addressing the needs of the most marginalized and vulnerable populations, who have found their coping capacity seriously undermined by an accumulation of other crises caused by climate change, food and fuel shortages and the global financial and economic downturn.
-Work already under way to address those challenges, including United Nations assistance to Governments in designing and implementing programmes that enhance food security, promote trade, strengthen social protection, encourage job creation and foster social stability, will need to intensify in 2016-2017.
-The Organization will need to work closely with Member State groupings to ensure that the voices of the poor and the most marginalized and vulnerable populations are not left unheard.
-Renewed efforts are needed in the last two years of the Second United Nations Decade for the Eradication of Poverty (2008-2017), under which the General Assembly reiterated that eradicating poverty was the greatest global challenge facing the world and a core requirement for sustainable development, especially for developing countries.
-In promoting and supporting international cooperation in the pursuit of sustainable development for all, the United Nations will seek to contribute to a mutually reinforcing relationship among the three pillars of its work: peace and security, development and human rights. - 8.
-More systematic efforts are needed to promote gender equality and the empowerment of women and girls worldwide.
+6. In the period 2018-2019, the Organization will need to strengthen its efforts to help Member States to develop policies and programmes that will assist them in delivering on the internationally agreed development goals, and specifically the commitments made in the 2030 Agenda for Sustainable Development, the Paris Agreement under the United Nations Framework Convention on Climate Change, the Sendai Framework for Disaster Risk Reduction 2015-2030 and the Addis Ababa Action Agenda.

+There continues to be urgency in addressing the needs of the most 7. marginalized and vulnerable populations, who have found their coping capacity seriously undermined by an accumulation of crises.
+Work already under way to address those challenges, including United Nations assistance to Governments in designing and implementing programmes that enhance food security, promote trade, strengthen social protection, encourage job creation and foster social stability, will continue in the period 2018-2019.
+The Organization will need to work closely with Member States to ensure that the voices of the poor and the most marginalized and vulnerable populations are not left unheard.
+Renewed efforts are needed for the eradication of poverty, which is the greatest global challenge facing the world and a core requirement for sustainable development, especially for developing countries.
+In promoting and supporting international cooperation in the pursuit of sustainable development for all, the United Nations will seek to contribute to a mutually reinforcing relationship among the three pillars of its work: peace and security, development and human rights.

+8. More systematic efforts are needed to promote gender equality and the empowerment of women and girls worldwide.
 Actions to address all forms of violence against women and girls in both conflict and non-conflict situations will also need to be strengthened.
 Similarly, the Organization will need to work with Member States to further promote women's leadership and participation in decision-making at all levels, including in the areas of peace, security and humanitarian assistance, and enhance their economic empowerment along with ensuring that plans and budgets better reflect gender equality considerations.
 Much has already been done within the United Nations itself to promote gender equality and the empowerment of women, but additional efforts are needed.